aarjvi17/chefassignment/README.md

 # chefassignment
 Guidance:

-Linux Distro: Ubuntu or Centos
+Linux Distro: Ubuntu or Centos.
 Create one VM as a Chef Server.
 The Chef-Server VM should be configure as the your Chef workstation The second VM will be the chef-client.